GmEsoft/TRS80_BASIC/BASICG-OV2/README.md

 ========================================================================

-Here's a version of the BASICG interpreter published by Tandy, as an extension of the stock BASIC interpreter to support high-resolution graphics, and now further enhanced to include the LSI enhancements that have been added to the non-hires version of BASIC.
+This version of the BASICG interpreter, originally published by Tandy, extends the standard BASIC interpreter with support for high-resolution graphics.
+It has now been further upgraded to incorporate the LSI enhancements previously available only in the non-hires edition of BASIC.

-Those LSI enhancements add some code editing facilities, like arrow keys to navigate in the BASIC program code, one-key editing mode, enhanced RENUM, abbreviated commands for LIST, DELETE, AUTO, EDIT and SYSTEM, and some other facilities like Copy, Mode, Find and Search.
+These LSI enhancements introduce a range of code editing features, including:
+- Arrow key navigation within BASIC program code;
+- One-key editing mode for streamlined input;
+- An improved RENUM command;
+- Abbreviated forms of key commands such as LIST, DELETE, AUTO, EDIT, and SYSTEM;
+- Additional utilities like Copy, Mode, Find, and Search for enhanced workflow.

 Those LSI enhancements changed the BASIC version from 01.01.00 to 01.01.02.